maks112v/Sprint-Challenge-React-Wars/Answers.md

 1. Describe state.

-State the a variable that can store other varibalbes and be changed
+State the a variable that can store other variables and be changed

 1. Describe props.